Discordanian/AoC/README.md

 ## 2025
 Stretch goal this year as I've completed previous years now a few times.
 This year I'm going to do it using the [Godot](https://godotengine.org) game engine.
 GDScript has arrays and dictionaries and precious little else for processing.

+This year will be 12 days instead of 25 and that's not a bad thing.